-- accommodations approved by the Dean of Students, e.g. as a result of illness and other emergencies, and - 2) accommodations that were discussed with and approved by the instructor; the need for these accommodations should be brought to the instructor's attention during the first week of the semester, or as soon as possible if the need for an accommodation was not known to the student at the beginning of the semester.
+- 1) Accommodations approved by the Dean of Students, e.g. as a result of illness and other emergencies, and - 2) Accommodations that were discussed with, and approved by, the instructor ahead of time.
+Specifically, the need for these accommodations should be brought to the instructor's attention during the first week of the semester, or as soon as possible if the need for an accommodation was not known to the student at the beginning of the semester.